How quickly when you get a kink in your neck do you notice it?

 Continue finding spots that are tender, along both the shallow and deep areas of your inner vaginal wall.

-To do trigger point release, a great S-shaped wand you can use include is the Pelvic Wand by Intimate Rose.
+To do trigger point release, a great S-shaped wand you can use include is a Pelvic Wand by Intimate Rose.

 I came across Dr. Amanda, a Pelvic Floor Specialist and President at Intimate Rose, who entered this field after a life-changing personal accident.